saemimue/pHsim/README.md

 -> finish

 ## Make public
-To make it accesible for public, you dont have to a2ensite youre page but also a2dissite 000-default.conf file! to make it run just enter ip.
+To make it accesible for public, you not only have to a2ensite your page but also a2dissite 000-default.conf file! to make it run just enter ip.